DARVO: Deny, Attack, Reverse Victim and Offender

 ReadBetween Editorial Team Our analysis draws on behavioral linguistics, attachment theory, and communication psychology to surface what messages actually mean beneath the surface.

-Manipulation Accountability Avoidance Updated Apr 2026 · 5 min read
+Manipulation Tactics Updated Apr 2026 · 5 min read

 You